Yuichi Nishimura

 Yuichi Nishimura (西村 雄一, Nishimura Yūichi) is a Japanese football referee.
 He has refereed in the Japanese J. League Division 1 since 1999 and has been a full international referee for FIFA since 2004.

-He refereed the opening game in the 2014 FIFA World Cup between hosts Brazil and Croatia, and also the second leg of the 2014 AFC Champions League final between Al Hilal and Sydney FC.
-His poor refereeing performance in the former of the matches have led people to criticize him.
+He refereed at the 2010 FIFA World Cup, where he was appointed to several prestigious matches, including as fourth official on the final.
+He also refereed the opening match of the 2014 FIFA World Cup between hosts Brazil and Croatia, and the second leg of the 2014 AFC Champions League final between Al Hilal and Western Sydney Wanderers.

 Career

-Nishimura was the only Asian referee selected to officiate at the 2008 African Cup of Nations in Ghana along with assistant referees Toru Sagara from Japan and Jeong Hae-Sang from South Korea.
+Nishimura was the only Asian referee selected to officiate at the 2008 Africa Cup of Nations in Ghana along with assistant referees Toru Sagara from Japan and Jeong Hae-sang from South Korea.

+Nishimura was appointed as the referee for four matches of the 2010 FIFA World Cup, including the quarter-final between the Netherlands and Brazil.
+He was also appointed to three matches as fourth official, including the final.

-Nishimura refereed the final of the 2010 FIFA Club World Cup between Inter Milan and TP Mazembe.
+Nishimura refereed the 2010 FIFA Club World Cup final between Inter Milan and TP Mazembe.

-On 13 November 2010, Nishimura was the referee for the final match of the 2010 AFC Champions League Final, Seongnam Ilhwa Chunma vs. Zob Ahan, at the National Stadium in Tokyo.
+On 13 November 2010, Nishimura was the referee for the 2010 AFC Champions League final between Seongnam Ilhwa Chunma and Zob Ahan, at the National Stadium in Tokyo.

 Nishimura officiated at the 2007 and 2011 Asian Cups.

-At the 2012 Men's Olympic Football Tournament, Nishimura officiated the group stage matches between Brazil and Belarus and host Great Britain and Uruguay.
+At the 2012 men's Olympic football tournament, Nishimura officiated the group stage matches between Brazil and Belarus and host Great Britain and Uruguay.

-Nishimura was appointed to the second leg of the 2014 AFC Champions League Final in which Al-Hilal FC faced Western Sydney Wanderers FC.
-The match ended in a 0–0 upset, which saw the Western Sydney Wanderers crowned AFC champions courtesy of their 1–0 victory in the first leg.
-However, he gained heavy criticism over his mistakes.
-Which, some say, stripped Al Hilal from the cup.
+Nishimura was selected for his second World Cup in 2014.
+He refereed one match at the tournament.

+The final match of his international career was the second leg of the 2014 AFC Champions League final between Al Hilal and Western Sydney Wanderers.

 2010 FIFA World Cup

 Nishimura was preselected as a referee for the 2010 FIFA World Cup.
 He was the referee for the Uruguay against France game at the 2010 FIFA World Cup, along with fourth official Joel Aguilar and assistant referees Jeong Hae-Sang, and Toru Sagara.
 Nishimura produced the first red card of the tournament, when he sent Uruguay midfielder Nicolás Lodeiro off the field for two yellow cards.
-During the first quarter-final game between Brazil and the Netherlands at Nelson Mandela Bay Stadium in Port Elizabeth, Nishimura sent off Felipe Melo of Brazil in the 73rd minute of the game.
-He was the 4th official for the final match of the World Cup, Netherlands vs. Spain.
+He was fourth official for the Honduras vs Chile match 5 days later.
+He refereed two further matches in the group stage (Spain vs Honduras and Paraguay vs New Zealand) and also refereed the first quarter-final game between the Netherlands and Brazil at Nelson Mandela Bay Stadium in Port Elizabeth.
+During that match, Nishimura sent off Felipe Melo of Brazil in the 73rd minute of the game.
+He was selected as the fourth official for the semifinal between Uruguay and the Netherlands and also for the final match of the World Cup, Netherlands vs. Spain.